The Doris Catamaran

 Best weather from December to May

-Call us on (858) 523-9000 to start planning your vacation to The Doris Catamaran or take a look at our itineraries to Cayes
+To start planning your vacation to The Doris Catamaran

 The Doris is a luxury catamaran sleeping up to six, and is the best on offer in Belize.
 Its size makes it a superb option for families, although we can charter other boats to suit different requirements.

 The Doris has plenty of lounging areas, with a fly bridge on top and a sofa by the trampolines, and comes equipped with kayaks, fishing and snorkeling gear, a tender, beach equipment, barbecue, integrated entertainment systems, air conditioning, an extensive library of CDs, DVDs, books and games, and an experienced crew who are only too happy to share their love and knowledge of the world’s second longest barrier reef.
 Cabins are relatively spacious and come with soft furnishings and en-suite facilities.
 The catering is superb, and there is a great deal of flexibility in accommodating dietary requirements and special guest requests.
 Highlights of the menu might include grilled lobster marinated in a garlic lime sauce or a teriyaki snapper with a black bean and mango salsa.